andrewShillito/spring-security-demo/README.md

 `./mvnw clean verify`

-## To regenerate dev environment example data
+## Regenerating dev environment example data

 Setting property `example-data.regenerate=true` either in properties files or from the command line ie: `-Dexample-data.regenerate=true` causes example data which is seeded into the DB to be regenerated during startup prior to it being populated into the db.
 When regenerated, the data is also written to `.json` files in [./src/main/resources/seed](./src/main/resources/seed) for reference.
 Those files are also used to populate the db during startup when `example-data.regenerate=false`.